bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Grave.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Grave Oracle"
+aliases:
+  - "Planet: Grave Oracle"
+  - "Planet: Grave Atmosphere Oracle"
+  - "Planet: Grave Settlement Oracle"
+  - "Planet: Grave Observed From Space Oracle"
+  - "Planet: Grave Planetside Feature Oracle"
+  - "Planet: Grave Life Oracle"
+  - "Planet: Grave Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 3

 ## Oracle
 Oracle: Planet
 OracleFocus: Grave
+OracleDescriptor: "This world was once home to a robust civilization but is now nothing more than a desiccated husk.
+Ruins, battlefields, and disconcerting silence cover the surface.
+Did anyone make it off-world before the end?"
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Grave
 This world was once home to a robust civilization but is now nothing more than a desiccated husk.
 Ruins, battlefields, and disconcerting silence cover the surface.
 Did anyone make it off-world before the end?

-## Oracle: Atmosphere
+## Oracle: Grave Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life. ^guidance-Atmosphere

 | 1d100 | Result |
 |:---:|:--- |